 You Must Learn to “Bloom Where You Are Planted” to Have an Immediate Impact

-CIA was also a great reminder that powerful ministry begins in your own backyard.
+CIA is also a great reminder that powerful ministry begins in your own backyard.
 Greg Koukl likes to say each of us must “bloom where we are planted”.
 Every nationally recognized Christian Case Maker I know began by serving in the small context of his or her own local community or church.
 While there are a number of ways each of us can serve in our individual settings, I personally encouraged the students of CIA to jump in with their local youth pastors and volunteer to lead a small group or teach a short series.
 I believe there is a dire need in every church to reach young people with the truth and answer their questions, and all of us can get in the game.
-Every student at CIA was equipped to make a powerful difference in their world; the world that begins just outside their front door in the context of their own spheres of influence.
+Every student at CIA is equipped to make a powerful difference in their world; the world that begins just outside their front door in the context of their own spheres of influence.

 You Need to Be a “Life-Time Learner” to Have Meaningful Impact

-As we ended the training at CIA, students and instructors lingered for over an hour, talking and affirming our relationship with, and commitment to, one another and the cause of Christ.
+As we end each training session at CIA, students and instructors linger for over an hour, talking and affirming our relationship with, and commitment to, one another and the cause of Christ.
 Sometimes these kinds of events are “mountain-top experiences” that motivate us and encourage us in the “here and now”.
 The danger, of course, is that we will step back into our lives and let the “busyness” of our routines overtake our temporarily heightened enthusiasm.
 So let me encourage those of you who are reading this to retain your passion and calling.
 Remember: You can have incredible impact on your world as a Case Maker, even as you work and raise your families.
 Bloom where you are planted and continue to be an eager learner.
 Together, a million one dollar apologists can change the course of history.